openvinotoolkit/operator/helm-charts/ovms/README.md

 --from-file=libcustom_node_model_zoo_intel_object_detection.so=workspace/lib/libcustom_node_model_zoo_intel_object_detection.so
 ```

-From the context of the helm chart folder in the operator repo deploy the model server:
+From the context of the helm chart folder in the operator repo deploy the model server.
+Change the credentials and S3 endpoint as needed in your environment:
 ```
 git clone https://github.com/openvinotoolkit/operator
 cd operator/helm-charts/ovms